nourann01/Distributed-Web-Crawling-Indexing-System/README.md

 # Open the folder where you've cloned the project then open the terminal
 # run this command to install all the libraries needed
-pip install mpi4py requests beautifulsoup4 whoosh
+pip install mpi4py requests beautifulsoup4 whoosh scrapy boto3
 # run this command to run the system
 mpiexec -n 3 python main.py